 2017 was a good year since WhatsApp Business emerged to improve communication between companies and customers.
 This app is independent of the usual WhatsApp and today it is still active and used by numerous companies.

 The founder of WhatsApp was rejected on Facebook

 Brian Acton, one of the founders of WhatsApp, wanted to join Facebook, but was rejected .
-This is a great curiosity because a few years later he would be the CEO of WhatsApp and would be part of Facebook.
+This is a great curiosity to know, because a few years later he became the CEO of WhatsApp and in 2014 became part of Facebook.